vsphere-tmm/vsphere-supervisor/cluster-clusterclass-examples.md

 You can use the example below as a guideline to build your VKS cluster manifest.
-For a complete detail on the v1beta1 cluster object details, please visit this website[https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/provisioning-tkg-service-clusters/using-the-cluster-v1beta1-api/cluster-v1beta1-api.html].
+For a complete detail on the v1beta1 cluster object details, please visit the [official documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/provisioning-tkg-service-clusters/using-the-cluster-v1beta1-api/cluster-v1beta1-api.html).
 The cluster spec could be broken down into two parts -
 * The general spec and the topology describing the control plane and worker node pools.
 * The clusterclass variables spec that defines a list of key-value pairs that can be used to add additional configuration to the cluster.
 This section depends on the version of clusterclass that has been defined in the `spec.topology.class` section.
 Depending on the version being used, you can refer to the example provided in the relevant section.